Imiquimod (On the skin)

 How to Use This Medicine

 - Before applying the cream, wash the treatment area with mild soap and water.
-Wait for the area to dry.Apply a thin layer to the affected area.
+Wait for the area to dry.Apply a thin layer of the medicine to the affected area.
 Rub it in gently.

 - It is best to apply the medicine right before you go to bed.
 In the morning, wash the treated skin area with mild soap and water.